turath-project/inveniordm-terraform/README.md

 - in order to apply the environment variable(s) changes on the ECS service side either in AWS ECS, manually force new deployment for specified service

 ## Additional notes:
 Note !!!
-You need build, tag and push your images into ECR manually:
+You need to build, tag and push your images into ECR manually:
 Example:
-- docker tag invenio:latest <aws_account_id>.dkr.ecr.eu-north-1.amazonaws.com/invenio-default-api:latest
+- `docker tag invenio:latest <aws_account_id>.dkr.ecr.eu-north-1.amazonaws.com/invenio-default-api:latest`
 [Follow this guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html)
 - without CI-CD functionality you need to push images every time the app code changes